OCR in Banking

 What is OCR?

-OCR meaning in banking
+OCR Meaning in Banking

-OCR, or optical character recognition, is the process of employing technology to read text that has been scribbled or printed and placed into digital representations of the original documents, such scanned paper documents.
 The main purpose of OCR is to read text from a page and translate the characters into code that can be utilised for data processing.
 Text recognition (OCR) is another term for optical character recognition.

-OCR systems employ a mix of hardware and software to turn physical documents into machine-readable text.
+OCR systems use a mix of hardware and software to turn physical documents into machine-readable text.
 Text is copied or read using hardware, such as an optical scanner or specialist circuit board, whereas complicated processing is often handled by software.

 In order to do more sophisticated intelligent character recognition (ICR) tasks, such as language or handwriting recognition, the application can additionally leverage artificial intelligence (AI).